espolhemus/Module_05_Challenge/README.md

 ### Focus on Driving Growth in Suburban Markets

   - Rides in Suburban markets accounted for 30.46% of Total Fares during the period, while only accounting for only 26.32% of Total Rides during the period, whereas rides within Urban markets accounted for only 62.72% of Total Fares during the period, while comprising 68.42% of Total Rides during the period.
 Therefore, we would suggest that focusing on increasing ride growth within Suburban markets will deliver the greatest return on overall Fare Revenue.

+### Rides per Driver Metrics

+  - For the period of time analyzed, Rural markets had a mean of 1.60 Rides per Driver, Suburban markets had a mean of 1.28 Rides per Driver, and Urban markets had a mean of 0.68 Rides per Driver; in order to grow fare revenue, it will be necessary to better understand why there is such a wide discrepancy among the various City Types.